About Us

 Mission Statement

-Our mission is to be a Centre of Excellence for cutting-edge applied and transdisciplinary research in the WASH sector, to grow our collaborations with local and international partners, and to produce the next generation of experts through education and capacity-building in order to contribute to alleviating the water and sanitation crisis on a global level, with a focus on the African continent.
+Our mission is to undertake applied and transdisciplinary research in the WASH sector by growing our collaborations with local and international partners, producing the next generation of experts through education and capacity building, and developing impactful research products and innovations in order to contribute to alleviating the water and sanitation crisis on a global level, with a focus on the African continent.

 Our Values